Jenna Worrell, Marketing Manager

 Product and Vertical Marketing

 Love it or hate it: We are a tech-savvy society.
 It’s no surprise consumers want to use their favorite devices and apps to browse, compare and shop wherever and whenever they like.
 Retailers who aren’t investing in technology will likely be left behind.
-Let’s take a look at three retail technology trends impacting the industry today.
+Let’s take a look at four retail technology trends impacting the industry today.

 Trend 1: Touch screens tablets